kuruskabir/newertest/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 A clear and concise description of what the bug is.

+When requesting features and changes, clearly describe the problem to be solved instead of prescribing a solution.

+Bad — “Make the button red.”
+Good — “The user doesn’t understand that deletion is irreversible.”

+Try following this format:

+“As a [type of user] I want [my goal] so that [my reason].”

 **To Reproduce**
 Steps to reproduce the behavior:
 1. Go to '...'